-Horses disqualified from the Event are likely to be sampled for medication by MCP.
+Horses disqualified from the Event pursuant to the Protocol will be sampled under the Medication Control Programme.

 Following a decision to disqualify a Horse from an Event for abnormal sensitivity, the Ground Jury must notify the Person Responsible in writing through the disqualification form signed by the Ground Jury, with copy to the Organising Committee and the Foreign Judge, who will record the incident and include the disqualification form in his report to the FEI (GR art.
 159.5).
 A copy of the disqualification form will be forwarded to the Athlete's NF by the FEI Headquarters.